Canyon brought out the Spectral: ON CF 8 to create a punchy, well-rounded trail monster that didn’t retail at elite e-MTB prices.

 Hop onboard, then, and join us for the ride…

-There are undoubtedly things to like about this bike: it’s a trusty companion for long days out on challenging terrain.
+There are undoubtedly a heck of a lot of things to like about this bike: it’s a trusty companion for long days out on challenging terrain.
 It’s lightweight, powerful, and has the legs to keep going and going thanks to its large battery and relatively quick recharge time.
-However, for the price you’re paying, you’d expect more from the suspension and brakes, with the ON CF 8 falling behind some of the competition in those areas.
+There are a couple of areas we think could be improved upon, in terms of the suspension and travel but all in all, it’s a cracking job from the team at Canyon.

 Spectral:ON CF 8